Inpatient Drug and Alcohol Medical Detox Centre in Scotland, UK

 Detoxing in a supervised and controlled setting, like the Kirkurd unit at Castle Craig, is recommended for closely monitoring symptoms and easing discomfort.
 In these settings, medical staff can intervene if necessary to relieve uncomfortable withdrawal effects.

-Efficacy during drug detox is pivotal in establishing a solid foundation for long-term recovery.
 A well-managed, supportive and effective detox process not only promotes safety and comfort but also significantly reduces the patient’s risk of relapse.
 At Castle Craig, our detox programme integrates medical care and psychological support to ensure that patients are holistically supported for whole-person healing and lasting sobriety.

 How Long Does Detox Usually Last?

-- Stimulant Detox: Withdrawal effects from stimulants, including cocaine and methamphetamine, can start within 24 hours of last use and typically persist for three to five days.
+1. Stimulant Detox: Withdrawal effects from stimulants, including cocaine and methamphetamine, can start within 24 hours of last use and typically persist for three to five days.
 If psychotic symptoms are present, these will require medical treatment but can resolve within one week.

-- Benzodiazepine Detox: Short-acting benzodiazepines, like temazepam, are associated with withdrawal effects starting within 1–2 days and lasting 2–4 weeks or longer.
+5. Benzodiazepine Detox: Short-acting benzodiazepines, like temazepam, are associated with withdrawal effects starting within 1–2 days and lasting 2–4 weeks or longer.
 Long-acting benzodiazepines, such as diazepam, can precipitate withdrawal effects within 2–7 days of cessation that persist for 2–8 weeks or longer.
 Detoxing benzodiazepines can therefore be a lengthy process.
-Due to the risk of severe withdrawal symptoms, regular monitoring and gradual tapering is often recommended.
+Due to the risk of severe withdrawal symptoms, regular monitoring and gradual tapering are often recommended.

 In patients who are using more than one substance, i.e., polysubstance use, treatment approaches should be optimised to manage each substance use disorder.
 A polysubstance detox can therefore present additional challenges compared to a mono-substance detox.9